AllFullPower/Enterprise-Lab-Windows-Server-AD-DS-Deployment/README.md

 Group assignment

-First, I created 4 new User Groups:
+First, I created 4 new Security Groups:
 - IT Department
 - HR Department
 - Customer Service Agents
 - Financial Department

 > I made a Powershell script that added a certain percentage of users to each group, it helped me optimizing almost a 90% percent of the time that it would have taken me to do it manually.